fknoobs/app/POLICY.md

 # Privacy Policy

-**Effective date:** March 4, 2026
+**Effective date:** August 30, 2026

-This Privacy Policy explains how **FKNOOBS App** (“App”, “we”, “us”) collects, uses, shares, and protects information when you use the App and related services.
+This Privacy Policy explains how **Code IT** (“we”, “us”) collects, uses, shares, and protects information when you use **Company of Heroes Companion** (also called the FKNOOBS App), the website at [https://coh1stats.com](https://coh1stats.com), and the API at [https://api.coh1stats.com](https://api.coh1stats.com) (together, the “Service”).

+We do **not** store or use sensitive personal data.
+We do not ask for your real name, phone number, home address, payment details, government ID, or anything similar.

+The only personal contact detail we might store is an **email address**, and only if you replace the default generated address with a real one.
+New accounts get a random `@fknoobs.com` email that is not yours.
+We do not use email for marketing.

+Everything else we keep is game data (Steam IDs, in-game aliases, match stats, replays) from Company of Heroes / Relic / Steam — not sensitive information about you in real life.

+## 1. Who this applies to

+It applies to:

+- people who install or use the desktop app;
+- people who visit the website or call the public API;
+- Company of Heroes players whose public multiplayer identity appears in match data, leaderboards, or player pages, even if they never installed the app.

-## 1. Information We Collect
+## 2. Information we collect

-### a) Account and profile data
+### a) App accounts

-- Steam ID
+When you use the desktop app we create or restore an account so your match history can sync.
+That account may include:

+- a display name and avatar (optional);
-- Steam Avatar
+- one or more Steam IDs;
-- E-mail if you setup an account
+- an email address — by default a random `@fknoobs.com` placeholder, or your real email **only if you change it**;
+- a password hash;
-- Metadata, currently only the app version you are using is stored
+- last login time and the app version;
-- We do NOT store or collect personal data than the above
+- staff role, if we grant you one.

-### b) Content and files you provide
+### b) Match, replay, and community data

+To provide match history, scouting, leaderboards, and player pages we store:

+- lobby and match records (map, mode, duration, outcome, ratings);
+- player identities seen in those matches (Steam ID, Relic profile ID, in-game alias, country when Relic provides it);
+- community ELO and performance stats we derive from matches;
-- Data you create in the App (for example replay-related data)
+- replay files you upload, including metadata and in-game chat captured in the replay;
-- Files you explicitly select or upload (for example logs or images)
+- comments, likes, and similar social actions on matches;
+- overlay and notification data needed to run those features.

+Game logs such as `warnings.log` are read **on your device** so the app can detect matches.
+We store the match data that results, not the full log file, unless you explicitly upload a file.

-### c) Technical and usage data
+### c) Public player pages and leaderboards

-- App settings and preferences
-- Device/app metadata needed to operate the service (for example app version, session/auth data, and basic request logs)
+The website and API publish ranked stats, match history, performance breakdowns, and (where available) Steam profile details such as avatar, alias, online/last-seen status, and playtime.
+That information comes from Relic and Steam public multiplayer/profile APIs and from matches recorded by the community.

+We may also show smurf / related-account labels when our systems link Steam accounts that appear to be used together.

+### d) Fair play checks (desktop app)

+Fair play checks are **on by default** and can be turned off in Settings.
+While they are enabled, during a match the app may:

+- take random screenshots of the Company of Heroes window and upload them for review and analysis (these can include other players’ in-game names and units);
+- check running process names against a denylist and report a match (process name and process id);
+- store reports and a staff-maintained list of flagged Steam IDs.

+### e) Settings and optional integrations

+Settings, Twitch tokens, overlay config, and API keys you enter (for example an ElevenLabs key for TTS) are stored **on your device** unless a feature needs to publish something to our servers (for example a stream overlay).

+If you connect Twitch, Twitch provides the account information needed to run chat, rewards, and overlays.
+If you use ElevenLabs, chat text is sent to ElevenLabs with **your** key; we do not keep that key on our servers.

-### d) Third-party integration data
+### f) Technical data

-If you connect third-party services, we process the minimum information needed to enable those integrations.
+We keep basic operational data such as app version, authentication/session tokens, and request logs needed to run and secure the Service.

-## 2. How We Use Information
+## 3. How we use information

 We use information to:

-- create and manage accounts;
+- create and manage accounts, and keep you signed in;
-- authenticate users and maintain sessions;
-- provide app features and sync data;
+- provide match tracking, history, replays, leaderboards, and player pages;
+- sync data across the app, website, and API;
+- operate overlays, notifications, and other features you enable;
-- secure the service and prevent abuse;
+- review fair play reports and protect the community from abuse;
-- debug, maintain, and improve performance;
+- debug, maintain, and improve the Service;
 - comply with legal obligations.

-## 3. Legal Bases (where applicable)
+## 4. Legal bases (where applicable)

 Depending on your location, we process personal data under one or more of:

-- performance of a contract;
-- legitimate interests;
-- your consent;
+- **contract** — to provide the app features you use;
+- **legitimate interests** — to operate public leaderboards and match records, keep the Service secure, and review fair play reports;
+- **consent** — where you connect a third-party account or keep a setting enabled (you can disconnect or turn it off);
-- legal obligations.
+- **legal obligations**.

+Publishing Relic/Steam multiplayer stats is how the website works.
+If you want a player page taken down or corrected, contact us.

-## 4. How We Share Information
+## 5. How we share information

-We may share information:
+We share information with:

+- **Steam (Valve)** and **Relic Entertainment / SEGA** — to look up profiles, ranks, and match history;
-- with third-party platforms you choose to connect (Twitch / Steam);
+- **Twitch** — if you connect Twitch;
+- **ElevenLabs** — if you use TTS with your own API key;
+- **Cloudflare** — to host and deliver the website;
+- staff moderators who review fair play reports.

+Match results, player identities, and stats may be **public** on the website and API.
+Replay files, comments, and similar content you post may be visible to other users of the Service.

+We may also disclose information if required by law, or to protect the Service and other players.

-## 5. Data Retention
+## 6. Data retention

-We keep personal data only as long as necessary for the purposes in this policy, including legal, accounting, and security needs.
-When no longer required, data is deleted, anonymized, or securely archived.
+We keep account, match, replay, and stats data for as long as the Service needs them, including for history, leaderboards, security, and legal reasons.

+You can ask us to delete or correct your **account** data.
+Match records that include other players, public leaderboard rows, and fair play evidence may be retained or only partly removed so history for everyone else stays accurate.

+Local settings are stored on your device until you clear app data.
+External backups the app writes on your computer stay under your control.

-## 6. Security
+## 7. Security

-We apply reasonable technical and organizational safeguards to protect your data.
-No system is completely secure, and absolute security cannot be guaranteed.
+We apply reasonable technical and organizational safeguards.
+No system is completely secure, and we cannot guarantee absolute security.

-## 7. Your Privacy Rights
+## 8. Your privacy rights

 Depending on your jurisdiction, you may have rights to: